jaz303/sam-ba/README.md

   - `--json`: request JSON output; currently supported for `info`, `settings` commands
   - `--debug`: enable debug output (very chatty)

-Serial port must be specified for all commands that connect to the device, either via `-p`/`--port`, or alternatively, the `SAM_BA_SERIAL_PORT` environment variable may be set.
+Serial port must be specified for all commands that connect to the device, either via `-p`/`--port`, or alternatively, the `SAM_BA_SERIAL_PORT` environment variable may be used.
 Baud rate defaults to 115200.

 ## Commands